InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 ### Requirements: Level 2 - Structured

 - Validation requirements:
-  - Is validated by at least one known instance
+  - Is validated by at least 1 (one) known instance
     - Alternatively: key elements of the pattern have been validated in separate contexts and, in consequence, it is justified to believe the full solution will function

 - Content requirements: